TheStolenBattenberg/ToolsForKFIV/README.md

 ### Format Definitions
 [On the wiki](https://github.com/TheStolenBattenberg/ToolsForKFIV/wiki).

 You'll find detailed descriptions and C style documentation for the file formats on the wiki section of the repository, that can be used to implement these file formats in your own projects.
-The documentation is updated a lot more frequently than the code is as I'm constantly putting new findings down there.

 ### Acknowledgments
 * Inspired by JKAnderson/TKGP and his work @ [SoulsFormats](https://github.com/JKAnderson/SoulsFormats "SoulsFormats repository on GitHub") (code comments pending)